LeonardoLazilha/car-api-ts/README.md

 The API follows a clean and organized structure:

-- Model: defines the recipe schema
+- Model: defines the car schema

 - Service: contains the logic for database access